White Mosque of Ramle: Reconstructions

 An earthquake in January 1034 destroyed the mosque, "leaving it in a heap of ruins", along with a third of the city.
 In 1047, Nasir Khusraw reported that the mosque had been rebuilt.

 After the initial reconstruction, Saladin ordered in 1190 one of his outstanding architects, Ilyas Ibn ʿAbd Allah, to supervise what is considered the second construction phase of the mosque.
 Ilyas built the mosque's western side and the western enclosure wall, together with the central wudu building.

 The third phase, in 1267–1268, began after the final fall of the Christian Kingdom of Jerusalem.
 On the orders of the Mamluk sultan al-Zahir Baibars, the mosque was rededicated and modified by adding the minaret, the dome, a new pulpit and prayer niche, a portico east of the minaret, and two halls outside the enclosure.
 Later Mamluk sultan al-Nasir Muhammad renovated the minaret after an earthquake in October 1318.
 The Mamluks again commissioned restoration works in 1408.

 The last restoration of the White Mosque of Ramle took place during between 1844-1918.
 Since then, the mosque has been mostly destroyed, except for its minaret.

 Architecture

 Outline and prayer hall

 The White Mosque's compound is rectangular, 93 by 84 m, and oriented to the cardinal points.
-A large, open courtyard is surrounded by built structures and walls.
+A large, open sahn is surrounded by built structures and walls.